stevesea/Adventuresmith/content_attribution.md

 <br/>Licensed under the Creative Commons Attribution 3.0 Unported License.
 To view a copy
 of this license, visit https://creativecommons.org/licenses/by/3.0/
 <br/>
-<br/>Monster - Licensed under the Creative Commons Attribution 4.0 Unported License.
-To view a copy
+<br/>Monster - Licensed under the Creative Commons Attribution 4.0 International License.
-of this license, visit https://creativecommons.org/licenses/by/4.0/
+To view a copy of this license, visit http://creativecommons.org/licenses/by/4.0/

 <h4>solodungeoneer</h4>
 <a href="http://solodungeoneer.blogspot.com">Solo Dungeoneer Blog</a>